socrata-platform/geocoding-secondary/README.md

 The computation strategy has the following _required_\*\* parameter:
 * `"defaults.country"`: country address default value

-\*\* A customer can set a domain wide default for `defaults.country` which will be used unless it is overridden at the computation strategy level.
+\*\* A superadmin can set a [domain wide default](https://github.com/socrata-platform/geocoding-secondary/blob/aerust/EN-4817/README.md#domain-wide-defaults) for `defaults.country` which will be used unless it is overridden at the computation strategy level.
 If there is no domain default and the parameter is not provided to the computation strategy, it will be inserted with value `"US"`.

 And the following _optional_ parameters: